opencypher/website/_posts/blog/2017-03-31-first-ocim-blog.markdown

 ---

-_Andrés Taylor_, engineer at Neo Technology, father of Cypher, and former team lead of the CLG, started the next session by [describing how Cypher has been (and is) implemented in Neo4j](https://s3.amazonaws.com/artifacts.opencypher.org/website/ocim1/slides/11-20+-+Neo4j+Cypher+implementation.pdf), for and from which the language has been grown.
+_Andrés Taylor_, engineer at Neo4j, father of Cypher, and former team lead of the CLG, started the next session by [describing how Cypher has been (and is) implemented in Neo4j](https://s3.amazonaws.com/artifacts.opencypher.org/website/ocim1/slides/11-20+-+Neo4j+Cypher+implementation.pdf), for and from which the language has been grown.
 After a brief overview of Cypher's history, Andrés described in detail the cost-based query planner, the algorithm it is based on, and ended with a quick look at Neo4j's new Cypher runtime, which runs on generated code.

 _Roi Lipman_, software engineer at [Redis Labs](https://redislabs.com/), then gave a [presentation](https://s3.amazonaws.com/artifacts.opencypher.org/website/ocim1/slides/Redis+Graph.pdf) on how he had developed the Redis graph module based on a hexastore model, where node-relationship-node triplets are stored in six permutations to enable fast prefix-based searches.

 A concept that has arisen in prior meetings with several interested parties is that of a shared standard of internal graph query representation, possibly compiled from several distinct source languages.
-_Stefan Plantikow_ [gave an insight](https://s3.amazonaws.com/artifacts.opencypher.org/website/ocim1/slides/12-00+-+QUIL.pdf) as to how Neo Technology and the CLG had been thinking about such a model, called QUIL (Query Intermediary Language).
+_Stefan Plantikow_ [gave an insight](https://s3.amazonaws.com/artifacts.opencypher.org/website/ocim1/slides/12-00+-+QUIL.pdf) as to how Neo4j and the CLG had been thinking about such a model, called QUIL (Query Intermediary Language).

 _Tomasz Zdybał_, software engineer at [Dgraph Labs](https://dgraph.io/), [presented Dgraph](https://s3.amazonaws.com/artifacts.opencypher.org/website/ocim1/slides/dgraph.pdf), an in-memory native graph database, and the implementation in their product of a graph query language based on Facebook's GraphQL.
 Tomasz highlighted Dgraph's intentions of adding support for Cypher, and how schema validation was an important topic.